rkowalewski/minijava_compiler/README.md

 ```

 ## Execution ##
-In the minijava_examples directory there are a lot of minijava samples to compile.
-Run the following to compile Factorial.java:
+In the minijava_examples directory there are a lot of samples to compile.
+Run the following to compile i.e. Factorial.java:
 ``` bash
 ./compileFile.sh minijava_examples/Small/Factorial.java
 ```